canaria2014/shadowsocks/README.md

     sudo less /var/log/shadowsocks.log

 Check all the options via `-h`.
-You can also use a [Configuration] file instead.
+You can also use a [Configuration](https://github.com/neo-shadowsocks/shadowsocks/wiki/Configuration-via-Config-File) file instead.

 Documentation
 -------------

-You can find all the documentation in the [Wiki].
+You can find all the documentation in the [Wiki](https://github.com/neo-shadowsocks/shadowsocks/wiki).

 License
 -------